Neoteroi/BlackSheep-Docs/docs/testing.md

 delete = router.delete
 ```

+!!! info
-> 💡 Declaring the router in a dedicated file is useful to reduce code verbosity
+    💡 Declaring the router in a dedicated file is useful to reduce code verbosity
-> when defining request handlers.
+    when defining request handlers.

 Then create a `todos.py` file in `app.routes` package, that will contain the
 definition of the TODOs API.
 Start with the following contents: